Step-By-Step Guide to Business Process Mapping

 What common mistakes should you avoid in process mapping?

-Common pitfalls include making maps too complex, forgetting to include exceptions and error handling, not involving the right people, and creating maps that sit in a drawer unused.
-The best process maps are living tools that teams actually use, not perfect diagrams that gather dust.
+Some common pitfalls include making maps too complex, failing to include exceptions and error handling, not bringing in the right people and creating maps that simply sit in a drawer collecting dust.
+The most effective process maps are living tools that the teams truly use, not flawless diagrams that collect dust.

 How do you get team buy-in for process mapping?

-Involve team members from the start, explain how mapping will make their work easier, and use their input to create the maps.
-Show early wins by fixing simple problems the mapping reveals.
-Think of it like building a house together – everyone needs to see the value of the blueprint before they’ll help construct it.
+Involve the team from the get-go, tell them how the mapping is going to make life easier, and leverage their input in creating the maps.
+Deliver early successes by solving easy problems the mapping highlights.
+You can think of it like building a house together — if you build a house and share the blueprint, it’s up to everyone to see the value there if they’re going to help build the house.